EmmanuelUka/producer-consumer/documentation.md

 Consumed: 3  Count: 0
 ```

-- Tokens start at 0 and increment sequentially.
+- Values start at 0 and increment sequentially.
 - Count shows current number of items on the table.
 - Synchronization prevents overproduction or consumption when the table is empty.